Losant/losant-docs/docs/workflows/logic/csv-encode.md

 ## Output

-In this particular instance, the workflow will encode the CSV string at the `data.csvString` path and place the resulting array of objects at `data.out`
+In this particular instance, the workflow will encode the object array at the `data.in` path and place the resulting CSV string at `data.csvString`

 So, for the following input payload...